A lot of businesses are starting to take their content marketing campaigns seriously.

 This is similar to the Brian Dean approach known as the ‘Skyscraper method.’

-It’s also worth following the social media profiles of your competitors, as any updates related new content will often be posted there.
+It’s also worth following the social media channels of your competitors, as any updates related new content will often be posted there.

 Let’s next look at what needs to be done once you have a good sense of what needs to be created.